jackkershaw/vital-signs/README.md

 - I improved the news page by adding a select menu instead of the list of categories.

 - Fixed the API so that under "read next" it has three posts from the same category, rather than the three most recent posts from any category.
-I used filter,
+I edited the API to check the category of the post, then filter all the posts by that category.
+I used .slice() to limit the number of posts to 3.

 # Running on your machine